darrendahl/sonoly/README.md

 ### Important distinctions from sono.ly and other music making applications.

-1. There is no recording natively in the app.
-This is not a DAW, or Digital Audio Workstation, like GarageBand and others.
+1. This is not a DAW, or Digital Audio Workstation, like GarageBand and others.
 We are not composing professional grade music using sono.ly.
 Sono.ly is about jamming, experimenting, discovering, and playing live in the moment.
 Livestreaming allows others to sit in on your sessions.
+We don't record full songs on Sono.ly natively in the app.
 That being said, no one is stopping you from recording a screen capture video of your sono.ly sessions using Soundflower, Kap or some other software.

-2. Because there is no recording, we won’t have any timelines or waveforms in the app.
+2. We don’t have any timelines or waveforms in the app.
 Again, sono.ly is not a DAW.
 We are building instruments that can be played with your keyboard and mouse, and then livestream to anyone.
 We are not building software to compose beats and songs.

 ----------